trabdlkarim/trabdlkarim.github.io/resources/contributing.md

 ## Code of Conduct

 The TAK projects and everyone participating in them are governed by the [TAK PI Code of Conduct]({% link resources/conduct.md %}).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [contact@trabdlkarim.com](mailto:contact@trabdlkarim.com).
+Please report unacceptable behavior to [mail@trabdlkarim.me](mailto:mail@trabdlkarim.me).

 ## I don't want to read this whole thing I just have a question!!!